SAP DQM Derivations

 Define Derivation Scenarios

-A derivation consists of a scenario containing one or more rules, each with conditions and actions, similar to decision tables or if/then logic.
-During the MDG process, these rules are executed automatically when a relevant step is reached.
-For example, when you submit the request (Submit) when creating a new customer, supplier or material.
+A derivation consists of a scenario with one or more rules, each with conditions and actions, similar to decision tables or if/then logic.
+During the MDG process, these rules are automatically executed as soon as a relevant step is reached.
+For example, when submitting the request (Submit) of a new customer, supplier or material.

 Sample Decision Tables